Zum Seiteninhalt

 Positions held

-• 2001 - 2004: Postdoc, Institute of Atherosclerosis, Dept. of Internal Medicine-2, Medical Centre, Ruprecht-Karls-University, Heidelberg
+• 2001 - 2004: Research Scientist, Institute of Atherosclerosis, Ruprecht-Karls-University, Heidelberg

-• 1994 - 1998: Assistant Physician, Dept. of Ophthalmology, Union Hospital, Tongji Medical College, Wuhan, China
+• 1994 - 1998: Physician, Union Hospital, Tongji Medical College, Wuhan, China

-• 1991 - 1994: Assistant Physician, Dept. of Ophthalmology, Medical Centre, Hubei TCM University, Wuhan, China
+• 1991 - 1994: Physician, Medical Centre, Hubei TCM University, Wuhan, China

 Education

-• 1991: Human Medicine, Tongji Medical College, Wuhan, China
+• 1991: Medicine, Tongji Medical College, Wuhan, China

 Selected publications by Ning Xia

-Xia N, Horke S, Habermeier A, Closs EI, Reifenberg G, Gericke A, Mikhed Y, Münzel T, Daiber A, Förstermann U and Li H (2016) Uncoupling of endothelial nitric oxide synthase in perivascular adipose tissue of diet-induced obese mice.
+Xia N, Horke S, Habermeier A, Closs EI, Reifenberg G, Gericke A, Mikhed Y, Munzel T, Daiber A, Forstermann U and Li H (2016) Uncoupling of endothelial nitric oxide synthase in perivascular adipose tissue of diet-induced obese mice.
 Arterioscler Thromb Vasc Biol, 36:78–85 Link